matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 }
 ```

-## Compile and Deploy the Contracts
+## Compile and deploy the contracts

-The script below deploys the ERC20 (mockUSDC), Greeter and the Paymaster contract.
+The script below deploys the ERC20 (mockUSDC), Greeter, and the Paymaster contract.
 It also creates an empty wallet and mints 5k `mockUSDC` tokens for the paymaster to use at a later step.
 Finally, it also sends 0.05 ETH to the paymaster contract so it can pay for the transactions.

 The script also calls the `setDapiProxy` to set the proxy addresses for the required dAPIs on-chain.
 It also sets the `greeting`.

-1. Create the file `deploy-paymaster.ts` under `deploy` and copy/paste the following:
+### 1. Create the deployment file

+Create `deploy-paymaster.ts` in the `deploy` directory and copy/paste the following code:

 ```ts
 import { Wallet } from "zksync-web3";